Lenovo ThinkPad X13 Review (Ryzen 7 PRO 4750U, Vega7)

 2. CPU

-Use AIDA64 FPU for temperature test, the room temperature is 28 ℃.
+Use AIDA64 FPU for a temperature test, and the room temperature is 28 ℃.

 This is the state of the AIDA64 FPU after running for 51 minutes.
 The Ryzen 7 PRO 4750U has a full-core frequency of 2.6 GHz, a temperature of 76.9 degrees, and a stable power consumption of 15W.